guillaume-acard/web-tech-tips/readme.md

 * [html2canvas](https://html2canvas.hertzen.com/) : Allows to perform screenshots of any html element (eg: for making site previews)
 * [popmotion.io](https://popmotion.io/) : Great library if you want to do advanced animations on your website.
 * [Howler.js](https://github.com/goldfire/howler.js#documentation) : Good when you want to do some fancy Audio tricks.
+* [D3.js](https://d3js.org/) : A advanced SVG rendering engine. hard to use but very powerful.
+Many of theother charting library actually use d3.js underneath.
+So good to know it exists.

 ## Front-End Frameworks